A medical model residential treatment center offering a psychiatry program and physical medicine services

 Diagnosis criteria for psychiatric patients with medical needs

 The True North program provides a warm, friendly care environment for medically complex individuals.
-We often treat individuals who experience behavioral, mood, and psychiatric challenges as a result of conditions such as trauma and brain injury, diabetes, and spina bifida — to name a few.
+We often treat individuals who experience behavioral, mood, and psychiatric challenges as a result of conditions such as trauma and injury, diabetes, and spina bifida — to name a few.

 - Anxiety Disorders